Mützelburger Beeke

 The Mützelburger Beeke (Polish: rzeka Myśliborka), often shortened to Beeke, is a 6.1-kilometer-long river.
-It forms the outflow of the Great Mützelburger Lake and flows east of Rieth into the Lake Neuwarp, a bay of the Szczecin Lagoon.
-The Beeke's catchment area covers approximately 21.3 km².
+It forms the outflow of the Großer Mützelburger See and flows into the Nowe Warpno Lake, a bay of the Szczecin Lagoon.
+The Beeke's drainage basin covers approximately 21.3 km^{2}.

+The river flows through Myślibórz Mały and east of Rieth, passing through forested areas and wet meadows in Ueckermünde Heath, which can make the banks difficult to access.

-As a result of World War II, part of the German-Polish border runs through the middle of the river between the Vorpommern-Greifswald district in Mecklenburg-Vorpommern and the Powiat Policki in the West Pomeranian Voivodeship.
+As a result of World War II, part of the German-Polish border runs through the middle of the river between the Vorpommern-Greifswald district in Mecklenburg-Vorpommern and Police County in the West Pomeranian Voivodeship.

-In the 1960s, extensive land reclamation measures were carried out on both sides of the former border between the GDR and the People's Republic of Poland.
-A weir at the outflow of the Great Mützelburger Lake was replaced by a bed slide in 2007/2008, thereby restoring the ecological continuity of the river.
+In the 1960s, extensive land reclamation measures were carried out on both sides of the former border between the German Democratic Republic and the People's Republic of Poland.
+A weir at the outflow of the Großer Mützelburger See was replaced by a bed slide in 2007/2008, thereby restoring the ecological continuity of the river.